 If you end up with a student loan balance after 25 years, the rest of your loan debt is forgiven.
 Also, while no one wants to think about it, if you die, your loans are discharged.
 That’s good news, so your family won’t be saddled with that debt.
 Choosing ICR and keeping payments low could be a good idea if you’re really struggling to make payments and don’t want to compromise your retirement.

-Also, you can work toward getting Public Service Loan Forgiveness (PSLF) after Parent PLUS consolidation as well.
 In order to be eligible for PSLF, you must be on an IDR plan.
-Applying for a Direct Consolidation Loan can help you access additional repayment options that you might not have otherwise.
+Applying for a Direct Consolidation Loan can help you access additional repayment plan options that you might not have otherwise.

 Parent PLUS loan refinancing

 Although refinancing helps save money on interest, it’s also a permanent, irreversible move.
-Once your Parent PLUS loans are refinanced, you’ve given up federal protections like deferment, forbearance, and PSLF and ICR eligibility.
+Once your Parent PLUS loans are refinanced, you’ve given up federal student loan protections like deferment, forbearance, and Public Service Loan Forgiveness and ICR eligibility.

 Aside from losing generous federal benefits, you need to meet refinancing qualifications.
 To qualify, you must have good credit and sufficient income to meet monthly payment requirements.
 Going this route can be useful if you’re focused on paying off debt fast and want to save money.